Downlink/test/Readme.md

 ### Using A Workflow
 #### Server setup

-Assuming you have three remote devices with *device id's* *100*, *200* and *300* respectively.
-You can configure each device with the following setup.
+Configure each device (100, 200 and 300) with the following setup.

 ```js
 const { Device } = require('m2m');